 This in turn puts excess stress on the tissues that support your teeth and can cause pain in not only your teeth, but also in the jaw joints and muscles too.

 Misaligned or impacted wisdom teeth that fail to erupt completely through the gum can sometimes cause pain.

 Typically it occurs when there is not enough space for the tooth to erupt or when it is putting extra pressure on the adjacent teeth.

 Partially erupted wisdom teeth are also very hard to clean.
 Food can often get stuck which over time can cause tooth decay.

 Swelling or inflammation of the gum with a sharp, prolonged pain can often be experienced.

-If you are experiencing pain from an aching tooth it is important to get your dentist to check it out immediately.
+If you are experiencing dental pain it is important to get your dentist to check it out immediately.

 Please call Jess on 07 5443 2800 as soon as you can.
 She will do her best to make a same day appointment for you.